How Gallery and Immich relate

 Mobile

-Smart search sorting & relevance threshold Default relevance order Plus sort by date, date-grouped scroll, and tunable similarity threshold
+Smart search returns default relevance order — no date sort, no similarity tuning Sort by date, date-grouped infinite scroll, tunable similarity threshold

 Should you stick with upstream Immich?